Does your employer offer our payroll deduction scheme?

 2).
 Loans from £300 – £15,000 Apply for a more tailored loan to meet your personal circumstances via your Member Area (via website or mobile app).
 Loans can be organised quickly and easily and at a preferential interest rate because you are applying through our payroll deduction scheme.

 3).
 Loans from £2000 – £5000 – Our Brand New Payroll Deduction Home Improvement Loan.
 NCB are offering all of our Payroll members a preferential rate on loans between £2000-£5000…It’s even lower than the average high street overdraft, credit card and bank loan!!
+We do ask that you send over your 3 months latest bank statements to go along with your application and we will also request you setup open banking on loans over £2000.

 Monthly Payment Approx.